SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 * ASP.NET Core
 * Console apps (.NET Framework and .NET Core)

-When you use the provided Steeltoe components to expose the endpoints using HTTP, you can see that those components support ASP.NET Core.
+Steeltoe currently includes support for exposing the Management endpoints over HTTP with ASP.NET Core.

 In addition to the [Quick Start](#1-1-quick-start), there are other Steeltoe sample applications that you can refer to in order to help you understand how to use these endpoints, including: